TypeScript Patterns I Actually Reach For

 Jason Lima

 Software engineer.
-I write about building systems, the craft of code, and lessons learned from shipping real products.
+Writing about systems, craft, and real products.
 Say hello →